 Parwich is only 7 miles north of the historic town of Ashbourne, with its beautiful architecture, independent shops and lovely cafes.
 The ancient market town of Bakewell is also close by, as are Matlock and Matlock Bath.
 The wonderful country houses of Chatsworth House and Haddon Hall are also within easy driving distance.

 Parwich is also within easy driving distance of the beautiful dale of Dovedale, one of the best loved beauty spots in the Peak District, and indeed one of the most visited natural sites in Britain.
-The area is perfect for those who love walking and cycling, with the wonderful Tissington Trail and High Peak Trail passing very close to the village.
+The area is perfect for those who love walking and cycling, with the wonderful, traffic-free Tissington Trail and High Peak Trail passing very close to the village.
 Cycles can be hired on the trails, but your hosts at Tom’s Barn and Douglas’s Barn can happily lend you bikes and helmets.

 Angela and Robert moved into Orchard Farm in 2015.
 They took over the labour of love from Marion and John, who had lived in the farm for more than 20 years, buying it after Tom died.